Dedham High School: Stone Park

 Most teams play at Veteran's Memorial Field at Stone Park, which was rededicated on Thanksgiving Day, 2011, following a major upgrade and renovation.
 A new track and field was installed on the site in 2023, beginning shortly after the June commencement ceremonies; it was completed in the fall.
 It is also used by the Pop Warner football program, the school band, and other students.

 The land where the stadium and school stand was originally donated by Col. Eliphalet Stone.
 Stone deeded 49,897 sq. ft of land to the Dedham Improvement Society, an unincorporated organization, on June 2, 1884, to be used as a park.

 On January 2, 1895, Town Meeting took the property, per Stone's instructions, and purchased an adjoining parcel for from Louise M. Morse for $8,750, bringing the entire parcel up to 6.25 acres.
 It was later expanded again to 8.49 acres.
 Town Meeting appropriated $2,500 on September 16, 1895, and the land was graded and developed with a cinder track of .2 miles and a dressing house.
 The original land donated by Stone became a playground of 250' by 425'.
 In 1957, the Great and General Court of Massachusetts passed laws allowing the town to use the land to build a new high school.

-Personnel

-Tom Arria left the athletic director position in 2010 to take a similar job at a bigger school in Nashua, New Hampshire.
-He was replaced by Michael Plansky, who left three years later to join a foundation with which he has family ties that assists veterans with addictions.
-Steve Traister, the current athletic director and director of health and physical education in the Milton public school system, took over for Plansky in 2013.

-Shad Araby was a passionate supporter of Dedham High School athletics and did not miss a football or basketball game in several decades.